Your Staff Information

 Cabinet Office’s National Fraud Initiative

 We are required by law to protect the public funds we administer.
 We may share information provided to us with other bodies responsible for; auditing, or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.
-The Cabinet Office appoints the auditor to audit our accounts, and is also responsible for carrying out data matching exercises.
+The Cabinet Office appoints the auditor to audit our accounts and is also responsible for carrying out data matching exercises.

 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is identified it may indicate that there is an inconsistency which requires further investigation.
-No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
+No assumption can be made as to whether there is fraud, error, or other explanation until an investigation is carried out.

 We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for Cabinet Office for matching for each exercise, as detailed here